decred/dcrdocs/docs/glossary.md

 #### Block reward

-A reward (in DCR) split between PoW miners, voters (ticket holders that have been called to vote), and the Treasury for successfully creating a block of transactions.
+A reward (in DCR) split between PoW miners, active and chosen voters, and the Treasury for successfully creating a block of transactions.
 The block reward [decays exponentially](/advanced/inflation/) with block height (length of blockchain).
 However, Decred’s algorithm interpolates this decay over time so as not to produce market shocks, as typically seen in algorithms that involve large and infrequent reductions, such as halving the rewards every 4 years.
 The block reward started at 31.19582664 and it adjusts every 6,144 blocks (approximately 21.33 days) by reducing by a factor of 100/101.

 #### Block voting